April 18, 2016

 For instance, many products contain palm oil.
 It may not sound like a problem but a large percentage of deforestation can be attributed to the palm oil industry.

-And, because water consumption means more than the amount of water that you use and drink each day, it is good to consider the amount of water, energy, fossil fuels, it takes to manufacture the products and services that you use every day.
+Because water consumption means more than the amount of water that you use and drink each day, it is good to consider the amount of water, non-renewable energy and fossil fuels it takes to manufacture the products and services that you use every day.

 Tips for Making Your Beauty Mark Environmentally Friendly